openedx/edx-documentation/en_us/shared/set_up_course/creating_course_certificates.rst

 .. only:: Partners

-  When you have verified your certificates, contact your edX Partner Manager to activate your certificates.
+  When you have verified your certificates, contact your edX partner manager to activate your certificates.

 .. only:: Open_edX